-Authority: Public Resources Code section 21084, California Code of Regulations, Title 14, section 15306, and California Code of Regulations, Title 2, section 2905, subdivision (e)(3).
+Authority: Public Resources Code section 21084 and California Code of Regulations, Title 14, section 15300 and California Code of Regulations, Title 2, section 2905.

-- 2. This activity involves lands which have NOT been identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.; however, the Commission has declared that all lands are "significant" by nature of their public ownership (as opposed to "environmentally significant").
+6. This activity involves lands which have NOT been identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.; however, the Commission has declared that all lands are "significant" by nature of their public ownership (as opposed to "environmentally significant").
 Since such declaration of significance is not based upon the requirements and criteria of Public Resources Code section 6370 et seq., use classifications for such lands have not been designated.
-Therefore, the finding of the project's consistency with the use classification as required by California Code of Regulations, Title 2, section 2954 is not applicable. - 3.
-On July 8, 2012, staff conducted a site inspection, took photos of the parcel, and noted specific areas that appeared promising from a mineral exploration perspective. - 4.
-A small 80-feet deep mine, known as the Arrowhead Mine developed in the 1920's, is located on the east edge of the property.
-The applicant does not plan to enter the mine shaft.
-In paragraph 20 of the permit, a clause has been added that the applicant assumes all risk of injury by entering and working within or around such mines and that the applicant agrees to hold the State harmless from any accidents and/or injuries. - 5.
-This mineral prospecting permit shall not provide for a performance bond or other security device in favor of the State until such time more intensive prospecting activity is proposed by the applicant.
+Therefore, the finding of the project's consistency with the use classification as required by California Code of Regulations, Title 2, section 2954 is not applicable.